Embers of Care.

 Marin

-This painting tells the story of Marin, an internationally educated nurse who began her journey in Romania with a dream of becoming a veterinarian.
-After a traumatic experience with her dog, she shifted her focus to accounting, but longed for meaningful connections.
-Moving to Italy, she found herself in caregiving due to economic challenges, which she hadn’t expected.
+She first dreamed of becoming a veterinarian in Romania, but after a traumatic experience with her dog, she shifted to accounting.
+Still, she longed for more meaningful work.
+Moving to Italy, she unexpectedly found herself in caregiving due to financial pressures.

 -